Dark L and Light L: Learn the Difference and Pronunciation

 Now that you’ve learned all about the differences between the light L and the dark L, you won’t see the L sound in English the same way again.

-You’ll spot more than 10 L’s in the previous paragraph, so practicing both types of L will definitely come in handy—maybe as soon as your next English sentence!
+You’ll spot 548 Ls in this post, so practicing both types of L will definitely come in handy—maybe as soon as your next English sentence!